 'Humanizing' the evolution of recruitment

 With global unemployment in a state of flux throughout most of 2020, organizations are scrambling to retain top talent and retain existing employees.
-The recruitment evolution has disrupted the hiring process, but has also given recruitment professionals an opportunity to fine-tune their digital recruiting strategies.
+The evolution of recruitment process has disrupted the hiring process, but has also given recruitment professionals an opportunity to fine-tune their digital recruiting strategies.

 Now is the time for recruiters and hiring managers to make genuine human connection with job seekers.
 It is an element that has been missing from the recruitment industry for quite some time.